-Odd, but t’s true.
-More so than not, I’ve gotten used to automatic toilets that flush in most restaurants or other public areas.
+So odd, but it’s true!
+More often than not, I’ve gotten used to automatic toilets that flush in most restaurants or other public areas.
 Automatic paper towel dispensers are wonderful and I can’t complain too much about them.

-I’m probably just being silly altogether but it’s a thought.
+I’m probably just being silly altogether, but it’s a thought.
 What aggravates me the most are the sink faucets where you have to push down the head of the faucet.
-I went into a Food City where you had to do this, but the nozzle wouldn’t stay down for more than three seconds before I had to turn it back on!
-What’s the point in that if one of my hands has to I the nozzle to get it to properly work!?
+I went into a Food City where you had to do this, and the nozzle wouldn’t stay down for more than three seconds before I had to turn it back on!
+What’s the point in that if one of my hands has to hold the nozzle to get it to properly work!?
 It must have been defected because it shouldn’t function like that… right?

-Anyways, I do go into some other establishments that don’t have automated faucets or toilets.
-I have a small hint of annoyance whenever a toilet doesn’t flush automatically.
+Anyways, whenever I do go into establishments and find the regular fixtures, I feel a small hint of annoyance whenever a toilet doesn’t flush automatically.
 Then, I’m a little ashamed of myself for being irritated by this.
-It’s what sparks my thought of being too dependent on technology, that I can’t simply do a simple task as flush a toilet on my own?!

 I really want to talk about the accessibility of cell phones.

-I then speculated to the point in time before cell phones; it’s interesting to think about how people could manage their days without the distraction of a phone.
-Not only are cell phones a way for us to have contact at every minute of the day access, but it’s somewhat harmful and helpful with dating.
+Following this rabbit hole thought, I pondered about moments in time before cell phones; it’s interesting to think about how people could manage their days without the distraction of a phone.
+Not only are cell phones a way for us to have contact at every minute of the day, but we tend to rely on them for GPS purposes as well.

-I’m not the type to calculate how long it’s been since I’ve heard from Stephen or when he was last online – that’s a bit much and quite unhealthy.

 I was never like this in a relationship because that’s just unnecessary.
-I figured that the person would reply to me whenever he can throughout the day.
-I’d speculate how those couples in the nineties and before dated.
-Did they wonder what their significant other was during throughout the day, rather than catching glimpses of their day on social media stories?
+I figured that the person would reply to me whenever he could throughout the day.
+I’d speculate how those couples before cell phones dated.
+Did they wonder what their significant other was doing throughout the day, rather than catching glimpses of their day on social media stories?

-It’s strange to put myself in that perspective, of not having access to a phone basically 24/7.
+It’s strange to put myself in that perspective, of not having 24/7 access to a phone, basically.
 That sounds bad, yes.
 I actually mean how I’m used to the convenience of having someone contact me at any time.
 I’d rather choose to have a phone for emergencies.
 Without one, it heightens a certain fear and worry in case something bad did happen to me and I wouldn’t have any contact to let someone know if there was an accident.

-I feel as if dating without phones or technological access, perhaps strengthened the true relationships.
-It required more effort in getting to know the other person, and making a larger effort to call someone on a landline and talk about one another’s day.
-I like having this direct accessibility to my person because if I have exciting news from somewhere not in my home, I could immediately call and tell someone about it within minutes and let the excitement bubble over even more!
+I feel as if dating without phones or technological access, perhaps, strengthens true relationships.
+It requires more effort in getting to know the other person, and making a larger effort to call someone on a landline to talk about one another’s day.
+I like having this easy accessibility to my person because if I have exciting news to share whenever I’m out in public, I could immediately call and tell someone about it within minutes and let the excitement bubble over even more!

-I admit to being a sap for the mushy Facebook or Instagram posts; it’s really the little things like that to brighten a bad day.
+I admit to being a sap for the mushy Facebook or Instagram posts; it’s really the little things like those to brighten a bad day.
 On the other hand, I’ll romanticize a bit more and think about old fashioned love letters.
 Now, that’s one of my favorite ways to communicate.

-Forget the usage of Snapchat and Instagram that allow us to post stories.
+Forget the uses of Snapchat and Instagram that allow us to post stories.
 Some even use this as evidence that a significant other is where s/he said s/he’d be.
 When chatting back and forth on a landline, you’d just have to take the person’s word that s/he would be at this place or that place later.
-It definitely allowed room for the couples to truly test out their relationship by going off wherever they please, I think it also acts a bigger trust knowing that the other person is remaining faithful.
+It definitely allowed room for the couples to truly test out their relationship by going off wherever they please.
+There’s an even bigger trust knowing that the other person is remaining faithful when apart.

-If the relationship is in the midst of crumbling, then it just hurts the other person in the relationship if s/he catches the significant other out and having fun with friends.
-Sometimes technology is used as an outlet too much and I’ve caught myself checking social media or doing something on my phone while Stephen is driving, or we’re at a restaurant.
+If the relationship is in the midst of crumbling, then it just hurts the other person in the relationship if the significant other is caught going out and hurting the other person.
+Sometimes technology is used as an outlet way too much, and I’ve caught myself checking social media or doing something on my phone while Stephen is driving or when we’re at a restaurant.
 I don’t want to be that person.

-In my past experience of working in a restaurant, I liked to pretend that I could estimate how long a couple has been together because the amount of time they both spend on their phones and not with one another.
+In my past experience of working in a restaurant, I liked to pretend that I could estimate how long a couple has been together because the amount of time they both are spending on their phones and not with one another.
 After seeing multiple tables do this, I’ve became more aware of when I’m on my phone and not paying as much attention to Stephen as I should be.
 So, I’m working on being on my phone even less.

-It’s also one reason why I still like to write out my poems and ideas; didn’t want to be seen as someone engrossed in her phone, when I am actually writing.
+It’s also one reason why I still like to write out my poems and ideas.
+I didn’t want to be seen as someone engrossed in her phone when I am actually writing.
 Plus, there’s just something magical about using old fashion pen and paper.
 It’s also a visible way to see my idea work itself on the page with the amount of scribbles and pressure I put on the pen.
 I love the messiness of the process of a poem if I’ve scribbled out a few lines that didn’t seem to fit like I wanted it to.

-Anyways, that’s how my train of thought has gone lately, starting off with something random and aggravating as an automatic toilet that flushes, merely a small blip within this technological world that is continuing to progress.
+Anyways, this is where my train of thought has gone lately, haha.
+I started off with something random and aggravating as an automatic toilet that flushes, merely a small blip within this technological world that is continuing to progress.
 I actually did create another post that rants about technological features in cars, which you can find here if you want to read more of a technology rant, haha.